Special Constabulary: Association of Special Constabulary Officers

+Our campaign seeks to amend Section 50 of the Employment Rights Act 1996 to include Special Constables among those afforded the statutory protections to take unpaid time off work to fulfil their duties.

+Section 50 gives certain public service volunteers, such as magistrates, member of a health authority, councillors and school governors, amongst others, the right to request reasonable unpaid time off work and this amendment would add special constables to the list.

+Police Federation

-Having previously not been allowed to join, the Police, Crime, Sentencing and Courts Act 2022 now allows Special Constables to join the Police Federation.
+Having previously not been allowed to join, the Police, Crime, Sentencing and Courts Act 2022 now allows special constables to join the Police Federation.
 They are afforded the same representation as "regulars" and are eligible to become representatives, time and schedule permitting.
 They must also pay the same membership fee, currently £24 per month (Discounted 50% for the first year of service), despite being unpaid volunteers.
 This membership also allows them benefits such as "Group Insurance" and other associated perks of the Federation.
 Membership is not mandatory.